Currently Documented Edition Signature and Seal Markings:

 Because Foster could not read Rakusan's Japanese title-captions, he made up ones of his own to use in the booklet.

-Here he called 39 "Five Birds in Pine tree", but in fact only one bird is in the tree.
+Here he called 39 "Five Birds in Pine tree", but actually only one bird is in the tree.

 [For additional general information on Foster, the booklet, or the fine art reproductions, see the Foster article.]